Newberry High School

 [Also included in General OneFile under Reference tab.]

 The Congressional Research Service, an arm of the Library of Congress, serves the legislative process by providing Congress with non-partisan and in-depth legislative research and analysis on a variety of topics.
 CRS produces or updates more than 3,000 studies and other publications each year.
-Note: Search engine looks in title and full-text of reports.
+Note: This link takes you to a list of websites hosting these reports.

 The Brookings Institution (free access)